 Illinois laws, regulations and requirements as codified or otherwise set forth; and Board-approved video gaming industry standards.

-AHG: Awesome Hand Gaming – the premier Illinois video gaming terminal operator.
+AHG: Awesome Hand Gaming – Illinois’ premier video gaming terminal operator.

 Big hit: Big hit is a slots reference to hitting the jackpot combination on the slots.

-Bonus feature: Bonus features are offered on many slot machines in casinos today.
+Bonus feature: Bonus features are offered on many slot machines today.
 Bonus features include wild cards or symbols and free spins.

-Cash Out: button on the vgt which will tabulate your winnings and issue a ticket, which you can then take to the payout redemption machine
+Cash Out: Button on the video gaming terminal which will tabulate your winnings and issue a ticket, which you can then take to the payout redemption machine

 Collect: Collect is usually a button or option on the slot machine that enables the slots player to convert their credits into cash.